Frequently Asked Questions

 Yes, we do.
-We take your best score in each section and disregard the others.
+We evaluate your application with your best score in each section and disregard the others.
 However, please note that if you took the old version of the SAT prior to March 2016 and the new version of the SAT after that, we cannot take the highest score from each section because they are different tests.
 We will concord your old version scores to the new version, and then look at the highest scores in each section.

 Do you require scores from the SAT II Subject Tests?

 No. The SAT Subject Tests are optional in the Olin admission process.
 If you have already taken or plan to take SAT Subject Tests and would like to submit your scores, you may self-report them on your Common Application or send an official score report.
 These can provide further context for your application, but they are not required.

 Do I need to request an official AP or IB Score Report?